-Join Aaron F. Ross for an in-depth discussion in this video Constraining component to component, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Constraining component to component, part of Learning Maya nCloth 2012.

 To get more realism for this flag animation, I'm going to attach the flag to a…rope, which is attached to the flagpole, and as you can see, there is going to be a…little bit of a gap here.…It would be nice if we had some fasteners in there, but this will be good enough…to show us how we can constrain one piece of nCloth to another using a component…to component constraint.…So to start off, I just want to select my flag, and disable the smoothing on it.…

 Earlier I added a polySmoothFace1 node, so I'll go into the Channel box, and set…its number of Divisions down to 0; that just basically disables the smoothing.…And while I'm working, I also want to disable evaluation on the flag, so that I…can focus on the rope.…I'll go to the Attribute Editor, Control+A, and in that nClothShape node, up at the…very, very top is Enable.
 I'll turn that off, and as long as that's off, then…this cloth will not be evaluated.…